strategicdata/pmhc-mds-spec/doc/data-specification/upload-specification.rst

 that for every row in the episode file/worksheet, there should be a corresponding client in the client file/worksheet.

+It also mean that for every episode included in an upload file, you must include ALL service contacts and measures for that episode.
+Any service contacts and measures that are not included will be removed from the PMHC MDS.

 .. _client-format:

 Client format